Overview of Partition or Volume

-Partition Clone or Drive Clone
+Partition Clone or Volume Clone

-Partitions can be copied to partitions or a hard disk.
+Partition Clone or Volume Clone refers to a process in which all content on the source hard disk partition will be migrated to the target one, maybe on a different parition or hard disk, without any data loss.
+Then, the copied drive on the target disk will be loaded as the source drive.
 For example, the D: can be cloned to E: on the same disk (clone a partition to another partition), and also D: can be cloned to another hard disk (clone one partition to another drive).

-Why Do Partition Clone or Volume Copy?
+Why Do Partition Clone or Volume Copy

 A hard drive or partition needs to be cloned for following purposes in general.